-The Pentagon's "Convening Authority" for Military Commissions issued its first set of capital murder charges against five detainees at Guantánamo Bay, Cuba, naming them as alleged conspirators in the Sept.
+A Pentagon "Convening Authority" for Military Commissions has twice approved capital murder charges against five detainees at Guantánamo Bay, Cuba, naming them as alleged conspirators in the Sept.
 11, 2001, terror attacks.
-They were arraigned June 5, 2008 and a senior Pentagon official withdrew the charges "without prejudice" in January 2010 to give the Obama administration time to review the case.
-Attorney General Eric Holder sought to put them on trial in New York City, not far from Ground Zero, where the World Trade Center once stood.
-But he met with such fierce political resistance he gave the case back to the Pentagon prosecutor, who issued a new 90-page charge sheet on May 31, 2011.
+They were first arraigned June 5, 2008 but a senior Pentagon official withdrew the charges "without prejudice" in January 2010 to give the then-new Obama administration time to review the case.
+Attorney General Eric Holder decided to put them on trial in New York City, not far from where the site of the World Trade Center.
+But he was met with such fierce political resistance he returned the case to the Pentagon, whose war crimes prosecutor issued new charge sheets on May 31, 2011.
 The Convening Authority at that time, retired Navy Vice Adm.
-Bruce MacDonald, approved the charges on April 4, 2012.
+Bruce MacDonald, approved the charges April 4, 2012.

-They were arraigned on May 5, 2012 at Camp Justice, the war court compound at the U.S. Navy base in Cuba.
+The five were arraigned on May 5, 2012 at the Camp Justice war court compound at the U.S. Navy base in Cuba.
 The hearing, held on a rare Saturday schedule, stretched across 13 hours with breaks for the men to pray in the courtroom.
-The next round of hearings is scheduled for June 17-21, delayed from April 22-26 because of complaints by the defense that their confidential documents had been disappearing of a an ostensibly secure Defense Department hard drive.
-Here was the judge's April docket.
+The next hearing is scheduled for Dec.
+17-20, following a closed session of the court on Dec.
+16. Here is the judge's docketing order:

 Walid bin Attash allegedly ran an al Qaeda training camp in Logar, Afghanistan, where two of the 19 Sept.
 11 hijackers were trained.
 Osama bin Laden allegedly selected him as a Sept.
 11 hijacker but he was prevented from participating when he was arrested and briefly detained in Yemen in early 2001.
 The Pentagon also says he traveled to Malaysia in 1999 to study U.S. airline security.
 The ICRC says Pakistani authorities arrested him on April 29, 2003 in Karachi, Pakistan.